Yadnesh-Ranshevare/python_notes/Pandas/readme.md

 **Using direct assigenment we can only add the column at the last position that is we dont have any control over the position of new column.
 Therefor to solve this issue we have insert method**

+**Anothe problem with direct assigenment is that if you use allready existing column name then insted of creating new column it will overwrite the existing column**

 ### Insert method
 syntax: